discordjs/guide/guide/miscellaneous/making-an-eval-command.md

-# Making an Eval Command
+# Making an Eval command

 ## Introduction